quantumdetectors/merlin-motion-control/README.md

 <div align="center">
 <img src="views/static/images/main_window.png" alt="alt text" width="450" height="100%">
-**Figure 1.** Main window with Standby, Move in, Move out and Stop control buttons; Info and Settings actionbar buttons; and fields displaying the current status of the MotionLink system.
+<figcaption>**Figure 1.** Main window with Standby, Move in, Move out and Stop control buttons; Info and Settings actionbar buttons; and fields displaying the current status of the MotionLink system.</figcaption>
 </div>

 <div align="center">
 <img src="views/static/images/settings_modal.png" alt="alt text" width="450" height="100%">
-**Figure 2.** Settings window with advanced settings that can be adjusted and saved for the current session.
-On exit these settings are disregarded, and the default ones are loaded on relaunching the application.
+<figcaption>**Figure 2.** Settings window with advanced settings that can be adjusted and saved for the current session.
+On exit these settings are disregarded, and the default ones are loaded on relaunching the application.</figcaption>
 </div>

 <div align="center">
 <img src="views/static/images/info_modal.png" alt="alt text" width="450" height="100%">
-**Figure 3.** Info window with name of software, version and copyright notice.
+<figcaption>**Figure 3.** Info window with name of software, version and copyright notice.</figcaption>
 </div>

 ### Buttons